adamfranco/curvature/README.md

 2.4.0 - 2021-03-17
 ------------------
 * Add support for storing maxspeed tags in postgres output.
+* Add support for storing smoothness tags in postgres output.

-**Upgrade note:** This release requires updating the PostGIS database structure to support new fk_maxspeed columns.
+**Upgrade note:** This release requires updating the PostGIS database structure to support new fk_maxspeed and fk_smoothness columns.

 Release contributors: Adam Franco